 Don’t Ask, Don’t Tell Won’t Fly

 Another important aspect of the law is your knowledge of the consumption.
 You don’t have to explicitly see the underagers drink or be told that they are doing so in order to be held liable.
-The law essentially states that if you have constructive knowledge, or your actions are reckless, you can be held liable for drinking on your premises.
+The law basically states that if you have constructive knowledge, or your actions are reckless, you can be held liable for drinking on your premises.

 Constructive knowledge essentially means that you “should have known” that alcohol consumption was taking place.
 If the teens are hanging out in the garage by the beer fridge, you can smell alcohol on their breath when you talk to them, or you have similar reasons to suspect that underage drinking is occurring and you turn a blind eye to it, this constitutes constructive knowledge and social host liability.
 Simply saying “I don’t want to know what you’re doing” and never checking on your teens for six hours doesn’t mean you’re in the clear.